cavo789/vba_outlook_save_pdf/readme.md

 ![Banner](images/banner.jpg)

-# Outlook - Save selected email as PDF
+# Outlook - Save selected emails as PDF

-> Outlook macro to save a selected item in the pdf-format
+> Outlook macro to save emails in as pdf files on your disk

 ## Description

-Select an email from withing your Outlook client, click on a custom button of your ribbon and save the email in a specific folder of your hard disk.
+Select one or more emails from within your Outlook client, click on a custom button of your ribbon and save them in a specific folder of your hard disk.

+You can f.i. select 250 emails and in just a few clicks you can save them as pdf.

 ## Table of Contents